 On our park day, it rained.
 We couldn't switch the day because our invited friends couldn't come another day.
 We made the best of it.
 We played some active Wii games , I got out our picnic blanket and we lunched on the living room floor.
 We also managed to find a break in the rain to run/walk around the pond near our house.
 The kids also had fun just playing with their friends.
 It turned out to be fun anyway.

-I know my idea for spring break may not be for everyone, but it worked out really well for us and I am totally looking forward to doing it again this year!
+This worked so well for us and I am totally looking forward to doing it again this year!
+Get your spring break printable planner here and do the same with your kids!

 Oh, and if you need more ideas of fun things to do with your kids, I've got a fun board on Pinterest filled with ideas to do with your kids.